NESCent/hip_hack_howto/manuscript.md

 - proportion of people holding an academic position at the time of the hackathon
 - proportion of senior career-stagers (junior professor and up...?)

+We could also look to see the extent of correlation between some of these diversity measures, and other measures of different kinds of impact (development of repos that continue to be worked on, for example).

 ## Variation in hackathon parameters

 Motivation is just to provide a graphical impressions of variation (I expect, but am not sure, it will rather be a story of relative stability) of various features of the hackathon series.